-- 1. Conduct at least 220 SAs of new entrant carriers annually in North Dakota.
-This is based on the previous 5 year average of audits completed by the NDHP. - 2.
+- 1. Conduct at least 225 SAs of new entrant carriers annually in North Dakota.
+This is based on the previous 5 year average of audits completed by the NDHP.
+(Due to COVID-19 restrictions in 2020, onsite safety audits are not currently allowed and may affect the number of audits that can be completed) - 2.
 Monitor SA timeliness on an ongoing basis - 3.
 Maintain high standard for coordinator and auditors, assuring qualifications through training - 4.
 Assess data to identify specific safety problems during SAs - 5.
-A minimum of one New Entrant Safety Audit blitz will be conducted in conjunction with FMCSA in an area in North Dakota that has onsite audits that need to be completed
+A minimum of one New Entrant Safety Audit blitz will be conducted in conjunction with FMCSA in an area in North Dakota that has onsite audits that need to be completed - Utilize the 3 new entrant employees to conduct presentations to CMV industry.